threedworld-mit/tdw/Documentation/python/proc_gen/arrangements/wall_cabinet.md

   - The wall cabinet's position is automatically adjusted to set it flush to the wall.
   - The wall cabinet is automatically rotated so that it faces away from the wall.
   - The wall cabinet is at a fixed height from the wall, see `WALL_CABINET.Y`.
-- The wall cabinet always has objects inside of it.
+- The wall cabinet always has objects inside it.
 The contents are random:
   - Sometimes, there is a [`StackOfPlates`](stack_of_plates.md); see `WallCabinet.PROBABILITY_STACK_OF_PLATES`, `WallCabinet.MIN_NUM_PLATES`, and `WallCabinet.MAX_NUM_PLATES`.
   - Sometimes, there is a rectangular arrangement of random objects; see `WallCabinet.PROBABILITY_CUPS`.
+    - The objects are chosen randomly; see `WallCabinet.ENCLOSED_BY["wall_cabinet"]`.
+    - The objects are positioned in a rectangular grid inside the wall cabinet with random positional perturbations.
+    - The objects have random rotations (0 to 360 degrees).
 - The root object of the wall cabinet is kinematic and the door sub-objects are non-kinematic.

 ***

 ## Fields

+- `send_commands` If True, send commands when `self.get_commands()` is called.
+If False, `self.get_commands()` will return an empty list.

 - `root_object_id` The ID of the root object.

 - `object_ids` A list of all of the object IDs in this arrangement.

 - `root_object_id` The ID of the root object.

 - `object_ids` A list of all of the object IDs in this arrangement.

 - `object_ids` A list of all of the object IDs in this arrangement.

+- `send_commands` If True, send commands when `self.get_commands()` is called.
+If False, `self.get_commands()` will return an empty list.

 - `root_object_id` The ID of the root object.